 Dollar General Gift Card Policy

-Buying a Dollar General Gift Card
+Purchasing a Dollar General Gift Card

 There are no additional fees for buying or using Dollar General gift cards.

-- Other gift cards
+- Prepaid cards and other gift cards